Are you proud to be Scots-Irish? You should be!

 The first mass migration to America

-The peak periods of Scotch-Irish migration to America occurred between 1718 and 1774.
+The peak periods of Scots-Irish migration to America occurred between 1718 and 1774.
 Over 250,000 people came in total - far greater numbers than the Pilgrims, Puritans and Quakers who came before them.
 They didn't all come at once, but rather in waves throughout the 18th century.
 Nearly two-thirds are estimated to have come to America in the decade immediately before the American Revolution.

 Motivations for immigration